nslay/RandomSplit/README.md

 # The Method
 Suppose you want to sample p% of the images to be your training set so that you have about p% of each kind of pathology/ISUP grade/tumor burden volume/label count/etc...

-Given a KxN weight matrix W where N is the number of images and K the number of counting-based criteria, the method proceeds as follows
+Given a KxN weight matrix W *with non-zero rows* where N is the number of images and K the number of counting-based criteria, the method proceeds as follows
 1. Compute D = inv(diag(W**1**)), Z = I - 1/K. Here **1** is a vector of 1s.
 2. Compute SVD: USV^T = ZDW
 3. Take Q to be the last N-K+1 column vector of V (the null space of ZDW)